Why The Ruffled Purse®

 Are you new to sewing?

-If you’ve been thinking about sewing or have limited sewing experience, check out my Get Ready to Sew! series.
+If you’ve been thinking about sewing but never touched a sewing machine or have limited sewing experience, check out my Starting to Sew! series.

-This series of 12 articles and lessons begin with guidance to help you through the process of finding a sewing machine.
+This series of 12 lessons begin with guidance to help you through the process of finding a sewing machine.
 After that, you gain a foundational understanding of how your sewing machine works, sewing basics, and what you need to do to take care of your machine.
-The Get Ready to Sew! series wraps up with helpful tips to create a sewing space.
+The Starting to Sew series wraps up with helpful tips to create a sewing space.

 Do you know how to sew?